Drugged Driving Accidents

 - LSD.
 Driving under the influence of LSD can create hallucinations and significantly alter an individual’s mental state.
 The effects of this drug can severely impair an individual’s ability to operate a motor vehicle.

 - Marijuana.
 Marijuana is involved in a large number of drugged driving accidents.
 Drivers are impaired by marijuana in a variety of ways including distortion of time and distance, drowsiness, and inability to focus among other side effects.

 - Morphine and Heroin.
 These two drugs cause users to feel disconnected, dizzy, drowsy, and nauseous which can greatly impair an individual’s ability to safely operate a motor vehicle.

 - Over the Counter Drugs.
 Taken at incorrect doses, these drugs have the potential to cause dizziness, impaired coordination, and sleeping among other adverse side effects.

 - Prescription Drugs.
 A number of accidents have been caused by drivers who have been under the influence of prescription drugs.
 Some of the prescription drugs that are most used by drugged drivers include Ambien, Flexeril, Lunesta, Norcos, Oxycodone, OxyContin, Percocet, Phenergan, Xanax, and Valium.

 There are a limited amount of defenses that individuals can successfully argue in response to drugged driving charges.
 A doctor’s prescription is not a defense to drugged driving charges.
 Also, given how Georgia law is written, individuals are unable to successfully defend against a drugged driving charge by arguing that merely a small dose of medication was taken.
-Some of the defenses which individuals can successfully argue include the following:
+Some of the defenses which individuals can successfully argue, as our attorneys are aware, include the following: